|

 infant.
 It takes strength to

-climb mountains; it takes greater strength to climb mountains carrying wood.
-How much wood Isaac carried, we do not
+climb mountains; it takes greater strength to climb mountains carrying

-know, but it was sufficient to bear his body.
+we do not know, but it was sufficient to bear his body.
 Think for a moment of the important effect

-of this event upon Isaac.
-From the account in Genesis 22, it seems
+From the account in Genesis 22, it seems as if Isaac was

-as if Isaac was ignorant of the fact that he was to be offered up as a
+ignorant of the fact that he was to be offered up as a sacrifice.
+Imagine then how he felt when he was

-felt when he was actually tied to the altar and watched as his father reached
+actually tied to the altar and watched as his father reached for his

-for his knife!
-Two thousand years
+knife!
+Two thousand years later,

-had been born for this very purpose.
-The Scriptures do not tell us how Isaac acted
+been born for this very purpose.
+The

-when he was bound to the altar.
-We have seen him as a robust youth who,
+altar.
+We have seen him as a

-as previously mentioned, could have resisted Abraham if he so desired.
-But he didn't resist.
-When he allowed himself to be bound and
+robust youth who, as previously mentioned, could have resisted Abraham if he

-Abraham; he joined in Abraham's faith.
+fully entered into the spirit of Abraham; he joined in Abraham's faith.
 In so doing, he showed himself to be

 the heir to the promises.
 How